JimOfLeisure/c3sat/readme.md

 This repo contains Go code to decompress and read save and BIQ files from Civilization III Conquests and Civilization III Complete v1.22.

-There are two executables, c3sat and cia3.
+There are three executables, c3sat, cia3, and clua.

 The libraries implement a GraphQL API local web server to query the data, and the cia3 executable includes embedded JavaScript to query the saves and present useful information.

+The luaciv3 libary implements a Lua environment with modules to access Civ3 save file data.
+See /luaciv3/readme.md for more detail.

 ## Civ Intelligence Agency III (CIA3)